 This Dandelion Jelly recipe makes a beautiful golden, clear, delicate jelly.
-It’s surprisingly delicious—sort of like honey.
+It’s surprisingly delicious—similar in taste to honey.
 Perfect for a spring—and makes a great gift

 Note: Only use the yellow blossoms, not the green parts (the stem nor leaves) which taste bitter.